 My method for coping with an abundance of anxiety during this do-or-die presidential election in the midst of a global pandemic was taking a deep dive into the public reporting on two of the influencers who shared a lifelong dream of actualizing the special moment in history we are now living through: Roy Marcus Cohn, the master; and the apprentice, Donald John Trump.

 The resulting multiple-chapter video project presents a pattern in the aggregate, suggesting that if the purpose of a system is what it does, then Roy Cohn and Donald Trump engaged in hostile influence operations aimed at weakening / dividing the United States.

 The honorable journalists whose work made this project possible are noted in the introduction.
 Additional credits are noted at the beginning of later chapters.

 In my opinion, it’s the dogged fact finders who rake the muck that we have to thank for democracy.
 A free press serves as the baseline of public accountability required for people to be free.

-Thank you for investigating and reporting the facts.
-Thank you for defending the Constitution of the United States of America.
-Thank you for carrying the light into the darkness.
+Thank you journalists, for defending the Constitution of the United States.
+Thank you for illuminating darkness.

 — Arthur Mullen, December 2020